brianhuster/CJKVMincho/README.md

 CJK Unified Ideographs Extension B, C, D, E, F;
 CJK Compatibility Ideographs Supplement;

-Open-source fonts that are borrowed for this project :
+Open-source fonts that were borrowed for this project :

 Roboto serif by Google